-This two-year associate degree is a generic major of liberal arts.
-It's a transfer degree designed for students who plan to get their bachelor's degree at a four-year college or university.
-The classes you take are guaranteed to transfer to any four-year college in Colorado.
+This two-year general Associate of Arts (A.A.) degree is a transfer degree designed for students who plan to get their bachelor's degree at a four-year college or university.
+Classes provide the foundation course work for Liberal Arts and Social Science degrees and are guaranteed to transfer to any four-year college in Colorado.

-With this community college associate degree (A.A.), you'll complete your basic classes at FRCC (e.g. English, math, science, etc.) and then enter as a junior to complete your bachelor degree at one of Colorado's four-year schools.
+With this A.A. degree, you'll complete your basic classes at FRCC (e.g. English, math, science, etc.) and then enter as a junior to complete your bachelor degree at one of Colorado's four-year schools.

 You can earn an A.A. degree in these areas of study: